Chester County DUI lawyer

 A “no contest” plea can bring benefits for minor traffic violations, but for criminal cases like DUI, it is essentially the same as entering a guilty plea.
 Arranging a “guilty” plea bargain or requesting the advice of an attorney may be more beneficial.

-Talking with a DUI lawyer in Chester County can help you assess all your options and select the one that offers the best chances at a favorable outcome.
+Talking with an experienced attorney can help you assess all your options and select the one that offers the best chances at a favorable outcome.

-The Accelerated Rehabilitative Disposition (ARD) acts as a pre-trial diversion.
+The Accelerated Rehabilitative Disposition (ARD) is a pre-trial diversion.
 Pennsylvania set up this program to help certain non-violent first offenders avoid prosecution in exchange for participating in a program.

 The program may require fees, substance abuse counseling, probationary supervision, and other demands.
 Upon completing the program, DUI suspects may have all their charges dropped, and they can request to have the arrest removed (expunged) from their records.